Content warning: This article discusses sexual violence

 Georgetown should pledge to alleviate survivor’s financial burdens to a reasonable extent, including refunding classes that survivors were unable to complete due to any element of the aftermath of sexual violence, including Title IX or legal actions and psychological distress.

 In addition to legal and financial aid, Georgetown should also create a more robust support system for survivors to address the impact of sexual violence on their educations and well-beings.
 While being properly supported in a Title IX action is essential, it is the bare minimum of what survivors need to heal, especially considering many survivors choose not to report their experiences.

 Mental health care must be easier for survivors to access on campus, regardless of their financial status.
 While CAPS can be a useful resource, factors such as long wait times, one-semester limits of guaranteed individual therapy, and the discontinuation of the survivor support group make it unreliable for survivors’ long term care.
 If the university cannot provide this care, they should make it easier for students to seek it elsewhere.

 While the university provides some sexual violence education and prevention resources, their comprehensive support for survivors is minimal.
-Too often cases are referred to GUPD, which many students are uncomfortable intervening in sensitive situations, especially for communities of color.
+Too often cases are referred to GUPD, which has no proper training or authority to intervene in such sensitive situations, especially for communities of color.
 Through diversifying and expanding available resources, Georgetown can better care for survivors, whether or not they choose to come forward.
 This is an obligation, especially since under Title IX those accused of violence are entitled to free mental health services, while the general student body is not.